-Great Southern Bank identifies suppliers with modern slavery risks through Ariba Supplier Lifecycle Performance and Risk modules, which are managed through Mutual Marketplace.
+Great Southern Bank identifies suppliers with modern slavery risks by utilising systems (called Ariba Supplier Lifecycle Performance and Risk modules), which are managed through Mutual Marketplace.
 The modules were created to improve transparency across supply chains.
 Additionally, it allows us to monitor supplier risk proactively, conduct assessments of vendors against modern slavery standards and mitigate associated risks.
 This process can be triggered at any time for any supplier once the supplier has registered on the Ariba Network.

 Great Southern Bank monitors media alerts about suppliers, which can identify potential modern slavery compliance issues.
 Ariba gathers data from multiple service providers, public and private, including articles, news reports, company information and other third-party content.
-Suppliers are assigned a risk level by Ariba, which can automatically change dependent on media alerts, company information, country risk and natural disasters that may impact the business or supply chain.

-We aim to ensure the entities in our supply chain comply with our modern slavery policies by including modern slavery clauses in all contracts with vendors where the activity may pose a modern slavery risk.
+We aim to ensure the entities in our supply chain comply with our modern slavery policies by including modern slavery clauses in our contracts with vendors where the activity may pose a modern slavery risk.